s-ayush2903/HS-231-Sociology/Lec3.md

 * Its major question was **"HOW	the focus of an individual can be laid on a broader perspective of society and by what means?"**
 * For better quality of unserstanding of the society one needs to posses _the right quality of mind_ whic helps to look beyond the private sphere, to locate in the broader society.
 * This right quality of mind is called the Sociological Imagination
-* With the lafck of sociological imagination the society will disintegrate
+* With the lack of sociological imagination the society will disintegrate
 * He says our lives are traps it mean we ain't able to ...
 * It capacitates the required shift from one to another perspectives
 * ------Three essential questions---------
-(i) --What is the structure of the society?
+  * (i) --What is the structure of the society?
-(ii) -Where does this society stand in human history?
+  * (ii) -Where does this society stand in human history?
-(iii) What kind of humans inhabit this society and if they have the ability to stand up to make it better?
+  * (iii) What kind of humans inhabit this society and if they have the ability to stand up to make it better?
 * What promotes
 * Adopt the innovative idea(if we have one); (i don't get it, without any claims and reliable proofs why should i believe)
 * It takes time to adopt the new idea, an instance is the time when earth was considered flat and there came a notion of round earth